tafluker/png_to_jpg/README.md

 #**STOP** COPYING HERE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-# Step 2 Find Powershell on your computer
+# Step 2 Find and open Powershell on your computer

 ![image](https://user-images.githubusercontent.com/46609274/220158387-a79d67a7-a5e6-4c0b-8d7e-5063896e4256.png)